aspose-psd/Aspose.PSD-API-References/english/java/com.aspose.psd.fileformats.psd.layers.layerresources.strokeresources/vstkresource/_index.md

 public class VstkResource extends LayerResource
 ```

 Resource class VstkResource.
 Contains information about Vector Stroke Data.
-Resource should be initialized either by AssginItems method from resourcedata, either by assigning values to properties of the class.
+Resource should be initialized either by AssignItems method from resourcedata, either by assigning values to properties of the class.
 ## Constructors

 | Constructor | Description |